pelsql/YourSqlDba/docs/maintenance/mirror-standby-migration.md

 > `Mirroring.Failover` is a disruptive cutover operation.
 It disconnects users
 > and leaves the source databases offline before making the target databases
 > available.
 Validate connectivity, restore status, application configuration,
 > database selection, and the rollback plan before executing it.
+Most users find
+> it easier to keep the same instance names on different servers and adjust name
+> resolution so it points to the new servers.

 ## Key parameters